rjeffman/ansible-freeipa/README.md

 * Modules for hbacsvcgroup management
 * Modules for host management
 * Modules for hostgroup management
+* Modules for location management
+* Modules for privilege management
 * Modules for pwpolicy management
 * Modules for role management
+* Modules for selfservice management
 * Modules for service management
 * Modules for sudocmd management
 * Modules for sudocmdgroup management